astropy/photutils/docs/photutils/background.rst

 Unfortunately, accurate background and background noise estimation is a difficult task.
-Further, because astronomical images can cover a wide variety of scenes, there is not a single background estimation method that will always be applicable.  photutils provides some tools for estimating the background and background noise in your data, but ultimately you have the flexibility of determining the background most appropriate for your data.
+Further, because astronomical images can cover a wide variety of scenes, there is not a single background estimation method that will always be applicable.
+Photutils provides some tools for estimating the background and background noise in your data, but ultimately you have the flexibility of determining the background most appropriate for your data.